Today, we’re reviewing the Kettler Favorit rowing machine. While it’s a budget rower, it’s mid-range in price for a hydraulic piston rowing machine.

 The Kettler Favorit Rowing Machine is a hydraulic-piston rower.

-This means resistance is controlled by 2 hydraulic-pistons attached to each rowing arm.
+In this case, the resistance is controlled by 2 hydraulic pistons–one attached to each rowing arm.

-Inside the piston is hydraulic fluid which causes resistance when a user pulls the rowing arm back and the fluid is forced through a small opening.
+Inside the piston, there’s hydraulic fluid that causes resistance when a user pulls the rowing arm back and the fluid is forced through a small opening.

-Each rowing arm on the Kettler Favorit has its own hydraulic piston, which gives you stronger, more reliable resistance.
+As for how it works, each rowing arm on the Kettler Favorit has its own hydraulic piston, which gives you stronger, more reliable resistance compared with a single piston design.

 The resistance can be easily adjusted by manually changing the position of the piston on the handle bar.
 Moving it up increases resistance, while moving it down decreases resistance.